mumutahin/iiuc-complaint-system/SETUP_GUIDE.md

 | Can't log into admin app at all | Account is still `role: student` | Run `npm run make-admin` (first superadmin) or have an existing superadmin promote you from **Users**. |
 | Real-time toast notifications don't appear | Socket didn't connect | Check `VITE_SOCKET_URL` matches your backend's actual URL, and that the backend redeployed after you set `CORS_ORIGINS`. |
 | Render free instance is slow on first load | Expected — free tier spins down after 15 min idle | Not a bug; "warm it up" before a demo (see §8). |

----

-## 12. What's intentionally *not* included

-To keep the codebase reliable for a solo/beginner deploy, I left a few of the master prompt's "extra" ideas out rather than build them on fragile foundations.
-All are addable later without restructuring
-anything:

-- **Bulk delete / bulk reassign** — bulk *status* update is built (on the admin Complaints page); bulk delete/reassign would need the same checkbox-selection UI, just more actions wired to it.
-- **Department-comparison analytics** (side-by-side dept charts) — the Analytics page already supports filtering by one department at a time; a comparison view would layer multiple `getOverview` calls.
-- **CSV export** — PDF export is built; CSV would be a simple client-side addition (convert the already-fetched JSON to CSV, no new backend route needed).

-If you want any of these for extra marks, ask and I'll add them into the existing structure.